mas-bandwidth/gafferongames/content/post/sending_and_receiving_packets.md

 ## Creating a socket

-Its time to create a UDP socket, here's how to do it:
+It's time to create a UDP socket, here's how to do it:

         int handle = socket( AF_INET,
                              SOCK_DGRAM,